milliorn/nextjs-13-firebase-starter/README.md

 <https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts>

 To create a `webpage` in Next.js, create a directory in `app` folder, then create a `page.js` or `page.ts` file inside of your newly created directory that represents the webpage.

+## renovate.json

+Unless you use Renovate, or wish to use it, just delete this file.
+Its similar to Dependabot, which is also setup here.